Top tips on how to calm an anxious dog or cat

 Train your pet to deal with certain situations

-If a trip in the car or being left alone causes your pet to have anxiety, you could train them to get used to these situations.
+If a trip in the car or a visit to the vet causes your pet to have anxiety, you could train them to get used to these situations.
+Separation anxiety is also common in dogs.
+Getting them used to being home alone for short periods of time can help.
 Reward your dog with a treat and praise them when they respond positively to training.

 Socialise your pet

 If you have a nervous dog when around people or other dogs, training classes could help reduce anxiety during these occasions.
 Don’t lock your dog away when visitors come or this will only add to their stress.
 Help them to become accustomed to socialising with people other than family members.
 Reward good behaviour with treats.